2018 Subaru WRX STI Type RA revealed with more power, less weight

 How do we know?
 Because a WRX STI Type RA has just been confirmed for 2018.

-The RA designation stands for Record Attempt and has been applied to various Subaru performance models.
+The RA designation stands for Record Attempt and has been applied to various Subaru performance models, none of which were ever sold here.
 The first time was in 1989 when a race-prepped Subaru Legacy broke the FIA World Speed Endurance Record by clocking over 62,000 miles in 18 days with an average top speed of 138 mph.

 Continuing this tradition, Subaru plans to take a more hardcore version of the WRX STI Type RA, the NBR Special, to the Nürburgring this summer.
 The aim is to set a record for a sedan at the ‘Ring, though it won’t be a production car record as the WRX STI Type RA NBR Special isn’t production-bound.